Skip to content ↓

 Implementation

-Pathway 2 (Hedgehogs, Woodpeckers, Ladybirds & Bees) - Pupils in Pathway 2 are continuing to develop their listening, attention and communication skills to support their learning.
-They are building their confidence to learn new skills and knowledge in different areas of the curriculum through a sensory diet.
-Some children will continue to work within the Engagement Model.
+Within this route pupils are continuing to develop their listening, attention and communication skills to support their learning but also building their confidence to learn new skills and knowledge in different areas of the curriculum through a semi-formal approach.

 Because of the personalised approached to the curriculum we can meet the needs of all our learners.
 Through Individual Learning Plans, all children across the school focus on targets linked to their Education, Health and Care Plans (EHCP).
 Some pupils also receive additional funding e.g. Pupil Premium and the impact of any interventions funded through these is monitored to ensure that they support progress.